gather-data/gather-public/content/docs/faq.md

 It’s really easy to add or remove reps whenever you like from within your account.

+**How many seats do I need to buy?**

+We have no minimum number of seats.
+If you need custom enterprise pricing, please contact us at sales@gatherdata.co.

 ## **Security**

 **Is it secure?**